sudiptab2100/ZKIncrementalMerkleTree/README.md

 **zk-IMT** is a zero-knowledge proof system for Incremental Merkle Trees.
 It allows a prover to prove tree membership and non-membership of a leaf in an IMT without revealing the leaf itself.
 The prover can also prove the consistency of two IMTs without revealing the entire tree.

+### What is MiMC5 Sponge?

+MiMC5 is a family of hash functions that are based on the MiMC construction.
+It is a sponge-based hash function that is used to hash the inputs in zk-IMT.

+MiMC is more suitable than SHA256 or Keccak for zk-SNARKs because it has low multiplicative complexity and is more efficient to implement in zk-SNARKs.

 ## Working

 ### Generate Commitment Hash